CenterBLC/N1904/docs/features/parent.md

 <img src="images/parent_query_wg_view.png" width="500">

-The parent-child relation can be checked using the following functions with the node numbers printed above:
+The parent-child relation can be checked using the functions `E.parent.f()`.
+For example the parent nodes for word node 82843:

 ```python
  E.parent.f(82843)